 19. Nebraska Methodist College

-A nursing and public health degree from the Nebraska Methodist College gives the student a chance to earn his or her doctorate within an accelerated timeframe.
+A nursing and public health degree from Nebraska Methodist College gives the student a chance to earn his or her doctorate within an accelerated timeframe.
 The CCNE-accredited degree program has a requirement of 50 credits and 960 clinical hours to receive a DNP.
 Public health and advanced nursing courses can be completed within two years for full-time students and three to four years for part-time students.
-Nebraska Methodist College graduates of the DNP with the specialization in public health often become researchers, educators, and executives in the nursing field.
+Nebraska Methodist College graduates of the DNP with a specialization in public health often become researchers, educators, and executives in the nursing field.

 Due to the small student body of fewer than 800, the Nebraska Methodist College does not appear on nationally-ranked college lists.
 However, the small student body allows for personalized attention with most classes having fewer than 13 students.
 The college has a very strong health sciences department with the top majors being nursing, occupational therapy, physical therapy, radiology, and imaging studies.

 The MSN with a Global Public Health Nursing area of focus from Cedarville University was created to serve nurses interested in community-based care either in the U.S. or abroad.
 Graduates from the program are equipped to travel throughout the world to provide healthcare and compassionate care ministry to those in need.
 The Global Public Health MSN degree is offered fully online with both full-time and part-time completion options with conferment eligibility achieved after course completion and 300 clinical hours.